OKDuncan/TheGlobalCoralition/README.md

 # TheGlobalCoralition

 Welcome to the Coralition CoLab!
-An immersive virtual experience to allow anyone around the world to connect with or contribute to the Coalition team on the ground.
+An immersive virtual experience to allow anyone around the world to connect with or contribute to the Global Coral Restoration.
 Their contribution and participation will be reflected in their virtual coral world.

 We use Crypto in a number of ways to engage our community and support our operations in the Dominican Republic, Thailand, and around the world into the future.